benroywillis/Cyclebite/README.md

 * `TransformedStaticControlGraph.dot` is the CFG of the program after all transforms have been applied and before loop segmentation has begun.
 * `TransformedStaticControlGraph_\d.dot` is the CFG of the program after \d iterations of the loop segmentation algorithm has taken place.
 * `dot_<Program>.dot` is the final segmentation result of the cartographer.
 Dashed edges denote hierarchical kernel relationships, pointing from child to parent.

-## Cyclebite Algorithms
-A [small corpus](https://github.com/benroywillis/Algorithms) of programs facilitates the Cyclebite toolchain using a GNU Makefile buildflow.
-This buildflow can be used to automate the Cyclebite toolchain (after some environment adaptations and installations).
-The purpose of the repository is to verify the Cyclebite pipeline and compare its structuring capabilities to that of state-of-the-art tools.
-[Halide](https://github.com/halide/Halide) programs have been written to "hand-compile" the structuring results of Cyclebite with the [PERFECT](https://hpc.pnl.gov/PERFECT/) benchmark as the input corpus.